Bye Bye Birdie: Act two

 Despite plans to re-film the broadcast, Rosie and Kim resolve to leave Albert and Hugo, lamenting their stupidity for having fallen in love ("What Did I Ever See in Him?").
 Conrad, with no visible effects from being knocked out, decides he wants to go out and have a good time on his last night as a civilian, and encourages the Sweet Apple teens to party ("A Lot of Livin' to Do").
 Kim sneaks out of her house and joins her friends.
 Conrad, Kim, and all the teenagers, except Hugo, head for the Ice House, "where people go when they want to be alone."
-Hugo goes to Maude's Roadside Retreat, hoping to get drunk, but grumpy proprietor Charles F. Maude sees that he's underage and refuses to serve him.
+Hugo goes to Maude's Roadside Retreat, the town bar, hoping to get drunk, but grumpy proprietor Charles F. Maude sees that he's underage and refuses to serve him.

 When Harry discovers Kim has run away, he and Doris lament how disobedient kids are these days ("Kids").
 Rosie ends up at Maude's Roadside Retreat and starts flirting with other men, but Albert phones her and begs her to return to him ("Baby, Talk to Me").
 Rosie interrupts a Shriners meeting in Maude's private dining room.
 She flirts with all the Shriners, and they begin a wild dance.
 Hugo and Albert rescue Rosie from the crazed Shriners, and Albert finally stands up to his mother, telling her to go home.
 Mae leaves, but not before lamenting the sacrifices she made for him ("A Mother Doesn't Matter Anymore").
-Hugo tells the MacAfees and the other parents that the teenagers have gone to the Ice House, and they all declare that they don't know what's wrong with their kids ("Kids Reprise").
+Hugo tells the MacAfees and the other parents that the teenagers have gone to the Ice House, and they all declare that they do not know what's wrong with their kids ("Kids Reprise").
 Randolph joins in, stating that his older sister and the other teens are "so ridiculous and so immature".

 The adults and the police arrive at the Ice House and arrest Conrad for attempted statutory rape.
 Kim, who unconvincingly claimed to be in her late 20s to Conrad, claims she was intimidated and gladly returns to Hugo.
 After a reconciliation with Albert, Rosie tells Mae that she will marry Albert despite Mae's racist objections, and despite being a natural-born American citizen from Allentown, Pennsylvania, she will deliberately play up her Hispanic heritage if it annoys Mae that much ("Spanish Rose").
 Albert bails Conrad out of jail and arranges for him to sneak out of town dressed as a middle-aged woman, presumably so he can report for Army induction as scheduled; in turn, Conrad offers Albert a lifetime contract for bailing him out.
-Albert gets Mae to leave Sweet Apple on the same train, getting Conrad and his mother out of his life for good.
+Albert gets Mae to leave Sweet Apple on the same train, getting his mother and Conrad out of his life for good.
 Albert tells Rosie they're not going back to New York; they're going to Pumpkin Falls, Iowa, a small town in need of a (married) English teacher.
 Albert professes that everything is rosy with Rosie ("Rosie"), and they go off together happily engaged.